 Sethi employed optimal control theory, an area of mathematics developed to find optimal ways to control dynamic systems and treat dynamic and stochastic problems in business.
 A textbook he co-authored introduced optimal control theory to business schools and spurred much research.

 When he arrived at UT Dallas in 1997, he embarked on building a first-class group in operations management and established the Operations Management doctoral program, which is now recognized worldwide.
 He is the founder and director of the UT Dallas Center for Intelligent Supply Networks, which offers solutions to supply chain challenges at regional companies using faculty research and the work of students.

 Sethi has been named a fellow of such professional groups and organizations as the Institute for Operations Research and the Management Sciences, the American Association for the Advancement of Science, the Institute of Electrical and Electronics Engineers, the Royal Society of Canada, the Production and Operations Management Society, and the Society for Industrial and Applied Mathematics.
-He is currently the president of the Production and Operations Management Society.
+In 2012, he was the president of the Production and Operations Management Society.

 Sethi earned his bachelor of technology from the Indian Institute of Technology and his MBA at Washington State University.
 He earned his master of science in industrial administration from Carnegie Mellon University, where he also earned his PhD in operations research.

 The estate of Eugene McDermott created the chair in September 1973.
 Sethi filled the position in September 2011.
 The chair was created as enduring support to The University of Texas at Dallas.

 Sethi is internationally recognized for applying quantitative methods to areas of manufacturing and operations management, finance, economics and marketing.